Skrīveri: History

-In 1925, Skriveri was granted village status, and in 1958 urban village, status which was lost in 1990.
+In 1925, Skrīveri was granted village (selsoviet) status, and in 1958 - an urban-type settlement status which was lost in 1990.

-In 1956, Skriveri Food Factory was founded, which started producing the favorite candy "Gotiņa".
+In 1956, Skrīveri Food Factory was founded, which started producing the favorite candy "Gotiņa".

 Geography

 In the municipality of Skrīveri there is Daugava tributary Maizīte and tributary Brasla (Dīvaja) which also includes a 10 hectare reservoir.
 Along the right bank of the river, there is a 3.6 km long tourist trail.

+Climate

+Skrīveri has a humid continental climate (Köppen Dfb).

+Demographics

+Within existing limits, according to CSB data.